 Sukiyabashi offers a new perspective.
 You can get above the crossing!
 Isn’t that something different?

-The observation floor is more of a terrace area on top of the building.
-It’s an open space with tables, chairs, and benches for people who need a break from shopping.
+The observation floor is a terrace area on top of the building.
+It’s a space with tables, chairs, and benches for people who need a break from shopping.
 Then there are the windows to enjoy the view.
-Luckily it looks down on Sukiyabashi.
+Luckily they look down on Sukiyabashi.

 Problems with the terrace windows